Security Compliance Requirements

 (B) not connect to, access or use (or attempt to do any of the foregoing) any FedEx Systems without the prior authorization of FedEx.

 (C) not enable bridging.
-Bridging of any FedEx network (e.g., FedEx intranet, etc) and any other network is prohibited.
+Bridging of any FedEx network [including but not limited to FedEx intranet] and any other network is prohibited.

 (E) not use shared personal accounts.